me2180695/me2180695/README.md

 - 👋 Hi, I’m @me2180695
 - 👀 I’m interested in Machine Learning , Deep Learning, Computer Vision, Robotics, web development and the list goes on.
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on Robotics
+- 💞️ I’m looking to collaborate on Robotics based project .
 - 📫 How to reach me bipulk120@gmail.com

 <!---